MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/cmpivot-start.md

 *Applies to: Configuration Manager (current branch)*

 <!--6024392-->
-Bring the power of on-premises [CMPivot](../core/servers/manage/cmpivot.md) to the Microsoft Endpoint Manager admin center.
+Bring the power of on-premises [CMPivot](../core/servers/manage/cmpivot.md) to the Microsoft Intune admin center.
 Allow additional personas, like Helpdesk, to be able to initiate real-time queries from the cloud against an individual ConfigMgr managed device and return the results back to the admin center.
 This gives all the traditional benefits of CMPivot, which allows IT Admins and other designated personas the ability to quickly assess the state of devices in their environment and take action.

 ## Prerequisites